alekspetrov/mcp-docs-service/temp-publish/docs/guides/mcp-integration.md

 ## Understanding the MCP Response Format

 When working with the MCP SDK, it's important to understand how responses are formatted.
-The MCP SDK automatically wraps tool responses in a `result` object, which can lead to double-wrapping if not handled correctly.
+The MCP SDK follows the JSON-RPC 2.0 specification for request and response formatting.

 ### Response Structure